i-jim666/wp-gulp-boilerplate/README.md

-It's a Wordpress boiler plate built with Parcel and Carbon fields.
+It's a Wordpress boiler plate built with Gulp and Carbon fields.
 This boiler plate has all the functions ready to create custom gutenberg blocks and theme options quickly.

-Yarn and Parcel have been used here so to get started and compile scss files and javascript files follow the commands below.
+Follow the commands below go get started.

+This theme is built with npm version 14

-## Install yarn using the following command
+## Install gulp using the following command

-**yarn install**
+**npm install**

 ## Install carbon fields using the following command